RazvanV12/Roby/README.md

 - **Obstacles**: Avoid obstacles to progess.

 ## Features
-- 10 unique levels
+- 8 unique levels
 - Various enemies with different behaviors
 - Power-ups to collect
-- Engaging background music and sound effects

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- Various obstacles to avoid
+- Unique animations for each enemy and for the player character

 ## Credits and Acknowledgements
 - Game developed by [Velciu Razvan Gabriel](https://github.com/RazvanV12).